-- Ensuring the institution's ability to diversify funding in order to develop a mix of staff incentives and appealing salary packages, which are essential for attracting and retaining staff. - Allowing universities to work out contractual arrangements with individual faculty members over the course of their careers that would take into account their evolving interests in respect of the three core functions: teaching, research and service to society. - Changing the culture of academic inbreeding by promoting student mobility between the Bachelor and the Master, and the Master and the Doctorate and avoiding hiring the institutions' own graduates unless they have worked elsewhere for a period. - Ensuring that the workload of young academics allows them to develop as researchers.
+- Allowing universities to work out contractual arrangements with individual faculty members over the course of their careers that would take into account their evolving interests in respect of the three core functions: teaching, research and service to society. - Changing the culture of academic inbreeding by promoting student mobility between the Bachelor and the Master, and the Master and the Doctorate and avoiding hiring the institutions' own graduates unless they have worked elsewhere for a period. - Ensuring that the workload of young academics allows them to develop as researchers.

-Recommendation $N^{\circ}$ 9: Institutions should strengthen the capacity of administrative staff to support core academic functions by:
+Recommendation N° 9: Institutions should strengthen the capacity of administrative staff to support core academic functions by: